 MFA, Academy of Art University; BFA, CCAC

-Courses: Adobe Creative Cloud Intensive and Illustrator I
+Courses: Digital Drawing and Painting, Adobe Creative Cloud Intensive and Illustrator I